-Paints needed (GW unless said otherwise):
+Paints and materials needed (GW unless said otherwise):

 - Flash Gitz Yellow